WPBeginner

 While Constant Contact comes with an email signup form builder, the fastest way to get started is to use the WPForms.
 It integrates seamlessly with Constant Contact to set up an optin form easily.

 First, you need to install and activate the WPForms plugin.
-If you need help, then follow our guide on how to install a plugin for detailed instructions.
+If you need help, follow our guide on installing a WordPress plugin for detailed instructions.

-Upon activation, head over to the WPForms » Add New page and then select the ‘Newsletter Signup Form’ template.
+Upon activation, head to the WPForms » Add New page and select the ‘Newsletter Signup Form’ template.

 You’ll see a sample newsletter signup form inside the form builder interface.